Waiver Eligibility Requirements

-Waiver Eligibility Requirements for Exempt Students: You are Exempt if you are currently a Domestic student OR an International student¬†without¬†an F1 or J1 visa.
+Waiver Eligibility Requirements for Exempt Students: You are considered Exempt if you are currently a Domestic student OR an International student without an F1 or J1 Visa.

-My plan is currently active and I agree to maintain health insurance throughout the policy year.
+- The plan is currently active and I agree to maintain health insurance throughout the policy year.
 If I lose coverage, I will notify Rice immediately.

-All Rice-sponsored F-1 or J-1 International Students are required to enroll in either the Rice Aetna Student Health Insurance Plan or the Rice Approved Alternative Health Insurance Plan for International Students by Student Assurance Services (SAS).
+- All Rice-sponsored F-1 or J-1 International Students are required to enroll in either the Rice Aetna Student Health Insurance Plan or the Rice Approved Alternative Health Insurance Plan for International Students by Student Assurance Services (SAS).
 At the close of open enrollment, Rice will audit enrollment data and any student not enrolled in one of the two available options will be automatically enrolled in the Rice Aetna Student Health Plan and responsible for full payment of the insurance charge applied to the student tuition bill.
-As of July 1, 2018, students who enroll in the Rice SAS plan will no longer be required to submit a waiver of the Rice Aetna Student Health plan as in previous years.¬†
+Students who enroll in the Rice SAS plan will no longer be required to submit a waiver of the Rice Aetna Student Health plan.

 What To Have With You Before You Start the Waiver Process:

-If you currently have comparable health insurance with another insurance company, be sure you have the required level of coverage (deductibles, benefits provided, benefit limitations, and the coverage dates).
+If you currently have comparable health insurance, be sure you have the required level of coverage (deductibles, benefits provided, benefit limitations, and the coverage dates).

 Before beginning this enrollment/waiver process, have the following materials with you:

-¬∑¬†¬†¬†¬†¬†The waiver process is annual, but should you lose coverage mid-year, you have 31 days from the date of this loss to apply for coverage through Rice.
+· The waiver process is annual, but should you lose coverage mid-year, you have 30 days from the date of loss to apply for coverage through Rice.

-Please note that all waiver requests will be reviewed.
-If the waiver submitted does not meet Rice's waiver criteria, you will be automatically enrolled in the Rice Aetna Student Health Plan.
+Please note that all waiver requests will be audited.
+If the waiver submitted does not meet Rice's waiver criteria and you do not take the steps to complete the waiver process, you will be automatically enrolled in the Rice Aetna Student Health Plan after Open Enrollment closes.